sebanc/linuxloops/Readme/Distro-notes.md

 Kali does not have secure boot support in full disk install.

+## KDE

+KDE Linux installed as a rolling release distro.
+KDE Linux is based on Arch that does not have secure boot support through its official repository.
+Linuxloops will install the "shim-signed" bootloader AUR package.

 ## Manjaro

 Manjaro does not have secure boot support through its official repository.
 Linuxloops will install the "shim-signed" bootloader AUR package.